Taylor K4 Preamp/EQ, a Review

 With the K4, Taylor appears to have targeted guitar players who want an extremely clean, quiet, smooth preamp and a highly euphonic equalizer for their mono guitar signal, and are willing to pay a little more for a better sound.
 Now to be sure, there are plenty of EQs and preamps in the world, and many of them are ugly.
 I remember in the ‘80s working with some brands of professional recording console that had a unique and unfortunate signature: wherever they went, racks of outboard EQs and preamps followed because their own EQs and preamps were so ugly.
 One in particular might as well have had its bass EQ labeled “boxiness” or “muzziness,” its midrange bands labeled “crashiness” and “spikiness,” and its high EQ labeled “fizziness,” because they were incapable of generating anything musical.
 Another boasted of wide range boost and cut capabilities, but an unfortunate side effect was that anything but the most gentle boost would drive it into distortion because it had little headroom.

 By contrast, Neve inputs and EQs were very musical and full-sounding and also so well-designed that you didn't have to fret about running out of headroom and distorting or creating spiky, ugly sounds as you used the EQ.
 Frankly, the biggest features of the K4 are the philosophy of its designer, Rupert Neve, and the Neve sound, both in the preamp and in the EQ.
 Neve is perhaps the single most respected recording console designer in history.
 His console preamps and EQs are the most sought after in the industry.
 Single-channel Neve input modules from the '70s still fetch premium prices and are coveted throughout the industry.
-A few years ago when my company sold one of our Neve recording consoles, every bit of it was parted out to engineers all over the world before the console was even powered down and taken out of the building.
+A few years ago when my company sold one of our Neve recording consoles, several modules were parted out to engineers all over the world before the console was even powered down and taken out of the building.
 Why is this?
 It is because Neve's electronics sound lovely.
 Period.

 So, because of his abilities and reputation as a designer, Rupert Neve was brought in by Taylor to create this unit.
 Neve and the Taylor electronics staff identified the most useful EQ centers for guitar and Neve designed the electronics to match the sound of stringed instruments.
 As a result, if used properly, the preamp exhibits a clean, quiet, full sound and the EQ is extremely musical and euphonic.
 Okay, you will pay a premium for this box, but those with ears and skill will appreciate its sound.
 The K4 offers very useful and sweet-sounding bass and treble shelving EQ bands and a single band of fully parametric EQ offering sweepable response from 80-800hz or 800-8khz via a 10x multiplier switch.
 Using this center band we can get rid of odd resonances in a particular instrument or notch out frequencies that are prone to feedback.
 Okay, another band of parametric EQ would have been helpful, but I've found the unit to be very useful as-is.